askforarun/AMBER2LAMMPS/README.md

 | File validation | Yes | No |
 | Configurable output | Custom names | Fixed names |
 | Charge normalization | Yes | No |

+## License

+This script is distributed under the same license as the AMBER2LAMMPS project.